Hosmer–Lemeshow test

-The Hosmer–Lemeshow test is a statistical test for goodness of fit for logistic regression models.
+The Hosmer–Lemeshow test is a statistical test for goodness of fit and calibration for logistic regression models.
 It is used frequently in risk prediction models.
 The test assesses whether or not the observed event rates match expected event rates in subgroups of the model population.
 The Hosmer–Lemeshow test specifically identifies subgroups as the deciles of fitted risk values.
 Models for which expected and observed event rates in subgroups are similar are called well calibrated.

+The test was named after its developers, statisticians David Hosmer and Stanley Lemeshow, and it was popularized by their textbook on logistic regression.

 Introduction

 Motivation

 Logistic regression models provide an estimate of the probability of an outcome, usually designated as a "success".
 It is desirable that the estimated probability of success be close to the true probability.
 Consider the following example.

 A researcher wishes to know if caffeine improves performance on a memory test.
 Volunteers consume different amounts of caffeine from 0 to 500 mg, and their score on the memory test is recorded.
 The results are shown in the table below.

 The table has the following columns.